List of Coronation Street characters introduced in 1963: Walter Potts

 Walter Potts was Dennis Tanner's big discovery in his short-lived career as a talent agent.
 Walter was a window cleaner, who Dennis was determined to turn into a singing sensation.
 Using the stage name Brett Falcon, he recorded a song 'Not Too Little, Not Too Much' with help from a man from Dennis's agency, Laurie Fraser.
 Laurie soon sacked Dennis for incompetence, and the song proved a hit.
 Actor Chris Sandford even got the song to No. 17 in the charts in the real world.

 Myra Booth

-Myra Booth (née Dickenson) was the wife of Jerry Booth.
+Myra Booth (also Dickenson) was the wife of Jerry Booth.
 Typist Myra stunned Jerry by planning their wedding just two weeks after they had met, and Jerry got too carried away with the idea to stop it.
 They married on 19 October 1963, and moved into number 13 after a brief honeymoon.
 Jerry and Myra had money troubles due to taking on a mortgage in the purchase on their house, and Myra, who'd been handling the finances, had got the couple into debt.
 After Myra became pregnant and gave up her job at Gamma Garments, their only choice was to sell the house, and the Booths moved away.
 Myra returned in 1968 to seek a reconciliation with Jerry but it was not to be, and they were divorced only days later.